JessieFrance/email-app-frontend/README.md

 1. Clone this repository.

 2. Install dependencies with `npm ci`.
 If you do not have `npm` installed, please install [Node.js and NPM](https://nodejs.org/en/).
 If you encounter any issues here but you have `node` installed, it may be a result of your Node.js version (type `node -v` in the terminal to check), as this project was developed using Node.js version `v16.14.0`.
-To change Node.js version to the one in this project, you can use the [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) package.
+To change the Node.js version to the one in this project, you can use the [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm) package.

 3. Make sure the [backend API](https://github.com/JessieFrance/email-app) and its database are running (please see instructions at that link).